ahaywood/selfteachme__hashnode/clernm8bp000109l850pze8pq.md

 * `add` - this adds a file to our project.
 With this action, you’ll need to specify a template that will be used to create the file.
 It’s encouraged that within your project folder, you’ll have a plop-templates folder where all these templated files and folders live.
 The templates support the handlebar format so you can inject the user’s input into the template.

-    &lt;aside&gt; 💎 If you’re new to handlebars, have no fear!
+> If you’re new to handlebars, have no fear!
 You only need to know a couple of things.
+>

-    1. Your file will end in `.hbs`, the handlebar extension
+> 1. Your file will end in `.hbs`, the handlebar extension
+>

-    2. Inside your file, if you want to reference a variable, wrap it in double curly brackets: `{{ episodeNumber }}`.
+> 2. Inside your file, if you want to reference a variable, wrap it in double curly brackets: `{{ episodeNumber }}`.
 With handlebars, you can also specify modifiers to format the text you’re passing in.
-For example, by adding `titleCase` in front of my variable `name`, it will capitalize the first letter of each word: `{{ titleCase name }}` &lt;/aside&gt;
+For example, by adding `titleCase` in front of my variable `name`, it will capitalize the first letter of each word: `{{ titleCase name }}`
+>

 * `addMany` - allows you to add multiple files to our project with a single action

 * `modify` - you can use this action in one of two ways.
 You can either specify a `pattern` to find and replace the text in your file.
 Or, you can use a `transform` property to transform the file contents.